We're back! Our 2021 festival is open for entries from February 22.

 1. Entrants must be 16 years old or over at the time of submission.

-2. Entries should be no longer than 15 minutes, including the title sequences and the credits.
+2. We recommend that entries should be no longer than 15 minutes, including the title sequences and the credits.

 3. Films must be the original work of the entrants and must have been produced since 1 January 2017.